benkehoe/aws-sso-util/docs/configure.md

     * The default used if `--separator` is not provided is `name,role`, that is, sort first by account name, then by role name.
 * `--force-refresh`: log in again.

-# Common options
+# `aws-sso-util configure` common options

 ## AWS SSO instance
 For both commands, an AWS SSO instance must be specified.
 This consists of a start URL and the region the AWS SSO instance is in (which is separate from whatever region you might be accessing).
 However, `aws-sso-util configure` tries to be smart about finding this value.

-If you've only got one AWS SSO instance, and you've already got a profile configured for it, it should just work.
+If you're working with a single AWS SSO instance, and you've already got a profile configured for it, it should just work.
 You should consider setting the environment variables `AWS_DEFAULT_SSO_START_URL` and `AWS_DEFAULT_SSO_REGION` in your environment (e.g., your `.bashrc` or `.profile`), which will make it explicit.

 `aws-sso-util configure` uses the following algorithm to determine these values: